UniAVGen: Unified Audio and Video Generation with Asymmetric Cross-Modal Interactions: Related Work

 \section{Related Work}

 To enable aligned audio-video generation, the research community has explored three primary paradigms: audio-driven video synthesis, video-to-audio synthesis, and joint audio-video generation.

 \textbf{Audio-driven video synthesis.} This dominant paradigm typically adopts a two-stage pipeline.
 First, a Text-to-Speech (TTS) model~\citep{chen2024f5,du2024cosyvoice,peng2024voicecraft,casanova2024xtts,li2025styletts} synthesizes desired audio waveforms from speech content.
-Subsequently, a separate video synthesis model generates video frames conditioned on this audio, with a focus on precise lip synchronization~\citep{chen2025hunyuanavatar,lin2025omnihuman,cui2024hallo3,peng2025synctalk++,peng2024synctalk,yariv2024diverse}.
+Subsequently, a separate video synthesis model generates video conditioned on audio, with a focus on lip synchronization~\citep{chen2025hunyuanavatar,lin2025omnihuman,cui2024hallo3,peng2025synctalk++,peng2024synctalk,yariv2024diverse}.
 While effective for lip synchronization, this cascaded design suffers from inherent modal decoupling: audio is generated without non-verbal cues, leading to poor semantic consistency between audio and video.

-\textbf{Video-to-audio synthesis.} The reverse paradigm~\citep{shan2025hunyuanfoley,cheng2025mmaudio,wang2025audiogen,zhang2024foleycrafter,jeong2025read,luo2023diff,polyak2024movie} aims to generate spatiotemporally aligned audio for silent videos guided by captions.
+\textbf{Video-to-audio synthesis.} The reverse paradigm~\citep{shan2025hunyuanfoley,cheng2025mmaudio,wang2025audiogen,zhang2024foleycrafter,jeong2025read,luo2023diff,polyak2024movie,tian2025audiox,sung2025voicecraft,cong2025flowdubber} aims to generate aligned audio for silent videos.
 However, it retains two key limitations: first, current methods primarily focus on ambient audio dubbing and lack the ability to synthesize natural human audio; second, it inherits the critical flaw of modal decoupling—videos are generated in an ``auditory vacuum," unaware of the audio they will eventually pair with.